eProsima/Fast-DDS-docs/docs/fastdds/security/access_control_plugin/access_control_plugin.rst

         :end-before: <!--><-->

 .. important::
-  Since version v3.7.0, Fast DDS enforces to configure the three main security plugins (authentication, access control and cryptography) to enable secure communication.
+  Since version v3.7.0, Fast DDS Pro enforces to configure the three main security plugins (authentication, access control and cryptography) to enable secure communication.
   The previous example focuses only on the access control plugin, but all three plugins must be configured.